Ficool

 "Intruders!"

-The other knight stepped back.
+The other warrior stepped back.

 Dark veins formed along the hooded man's arms as blood from the hit soaked into his skin.
 He screamed and rushed in again.